Boudican revolt: Londinium

 The wealthy citizens and traders of Londinium had fled after the news of Catus Decianus defecting to Gaul.
 Suetonius took with him as refugees those citizens who wished to escape, and the rest of the inhabitants were left to their fate.
-The rebels burned Londinium, torturing and killing anyone who had not evacuated with Suetonius.
+The rebels burned Londinium, torturing and killing everyone who had not evacuated with Suetonius.
 Archaeology shows a thick red layer of burnt debris covering coins and pottery dating before AD 60 within the bounds of Roman Londinium; Roman-era skulls found in the Walbrook in 2013 may have been victims of the rebels.
 Excavations in 1995 revealed that the destruction extended across the River Thames to a suburb at the southern end of London Bridge.

 Verulamium

 The municipium of Verulamium (modern St Albans) was also destroyed.
-Archeological evidence for this event is very limited.
+Archaeological evidence for this event is very limited.
 A major excavation by Mortimer Wheeler and his wife Tessa in the early 1930s found little trace of it, perhaps because they are now known to have been working away from the area which was settled in the early Roman occupation.
 Another excavation by Sheppard Frere between 1957 and 1961 revealed a row of shops alongside Watling Street which had been burned at around 60 AD, but the full extent of the destruction remains unclear.

+Excavations in the centre of Verulamium, the 1996 extension dig before the new museum entrance was built, went through thin layers (up to 2 cm thick) of burned material from early Roman construction.